wormhole-foundation/docs.wormhole.com/docs/reference/environments/evm.md

 # Sepolia

-{% hint style='info' %} Sepolia is a testnet only chain and can be used as an alternative to Goerli {% endhint %}
+{% hint style='info' %}
+Sepolia is a testnet only chain and can be used as an alternative to Goerli
+{% endhint %}
+{% hint style='info' %}
+Note that a different chain id is used for Sepolia
+{% endhint %}

 ## Ecosystem